Vladimir Draganer: Biography

-One day, one of Draganer's friends, Ivan, saw blood-stained clothes on him and asked if he was the Kamyshin Maniac, whom everyone is looking for.
+One day, one of Draganer's friends, Ivan, saw blood-stained clothes on him and asked if he was the Kamyshin Maniac, whom everyone was looking for.
 In Draganer's own words, Ivan signed his death sentence.
 Draganer and his accomplices beat him in cold blood and, having tied him up, took Ivan along a dirt road leading to the village of Sestrenka, to plantations near the military unit area.
 A grave was dug there, into which the victim was thrown and subsequently shot by Draganer.
 After killing him, the criminals filled up the grave.
 The friend was soon pronounced missing, with his case photographs provided by relatives ending up on the table of the same investigator who was on the Kamyshing Maniac case.

-In late August 1999, the surviving victim accidentally noticed a photograph on the investigator's desk, in which the missing Ivan was in frame along with his buddy Vladimir Draganer, identifying the latter was the man who had attacked her.
+In late August 1999, the surviving victim accidentally noticed a photograph on the investigator's desk, in which the missing Ivan was in the frame along with his buddy Vladimir Draganer, identifying the latter as the man who had attacked her.
 He was quickly detained while in the military, in the draft board.
 Draganer immediately admitted committing all of the crimes and implicated his accomplices, also accusing his mother of instilling a hatred of women in him.
 He had dreamed of taking revenge since childhood, so he killed his first victim on International Women's Day.

 The subsequent forensic psychiatric examination concluded that Draganer was sane, did not suffer from a mental disorder and was clearly aware of his actions.
-On July 18, 2001, he was given life imprisonment by the Volgograd Regional Court.
+On 18 July 2001, he was given life imprisonment by the Volgograd Regional Court.
 His accomplices were sentenced to similar long terms of imprisonment.